hibbitts-design/grav-theme-quark-open-publishing/_demo/pages/10.readme/default.md

 published: false
 ---

-### Easily Create, Share and Collaborate using Grav Open Publishing Space!
+### Easily Create, Share and Collaborate using Grav Open Publishing (Blogging) Space!

 1. Create a new [Git](https://git-scm.com/) repository (hosted on [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/) or your own server) with at least one commit.
 2. Tap the ':fa-cog: Setup Git Sync' link on the far-right of the site navigation bar of this page for step-by-step instructions.